Hello fellow wiggler,

 Plug a cable in one of the 4 CV outs and feed it into a CV receptor…voila, 0-10V

-Adjust parameters like frequency or spread with the red and blue knob
+Adjust parameters like frequency or spread with the two knobs.

 The up/down switch also changed parameters in coarse jumps.

 Press the big knob for 3 seconds…the app selector will appear

 Press it again for 2 second and a white square will fill the screen.

 Go back to the LFO and adjust the output levels with the trimmers.

 Try feeding input CVs to the LFOs and also level those.

 Please refer to the full manual for all settings, parameters and CV control of the apps